lschoe/mpyc/docs/demos.rst

 onewayhashchains.py
 -------------------

-The above MPyC version of AES is used as a building block for this demo about one-way `hash chains <https://en.wikipedia.org/wiki/Hash_chain>`_.
+The above MPyC threshold version of AES is used as a building block for this demo about one-way `hash chains <https://en.wikipedia.org/wiki/Hash_chain>`_.
 For an extensive explanation we refer to the Jupyter notebook `OneWayHashChainsExplained.ipynb <https://github.com/lschoe/mpyc/blob/master/demos/OneWayHashChainsExplained.ipynb>`_.

 A run with a hash chain of length :math:`n=2^3` looks as follows::